Applicant

 Use of preflight software: Preflight software helps collect all the fonts and images, search for missing items, and avoid mistakes.

-Verification of page size settings and bleeds : Incorrect page settings cannot be fixed by simply scaling up or down, so make sure the document size is the final trim size.
-Bleed photos and other graphics that extend to the edge of a page must be set up to overlap the trim margins by an 1/8th inch to avoid white along the edge.
+Verification of page size settings and bleeds: Incorrect page settings cannot be fixed by simply scaling up or down, so make sure the document size is the final trim size.
+Bleed photos and other graphics that extend to the edge of a page must be set up to overlap the trim margins by 1/8th inch to avoid white along the edge.

-File cleanup: Cluttered files not only confuse and frustrate printers, they compound the possibility of errors.
-Make sure to remove unnecessary artwork, delete unused colors, and verify that all the color names match exactly across all programs.
-An oversight such as not specifying whether a color is CMYK or PMS (or spot colors) might change the overall colors of a piece or even turn a four-color job into a more expensive five-color job by mistake.
+File cleanup: Cluttered files not only confuse and frustrate printers, but they also compound the possibility of errors.
+Make sure to remove unnecessary artwork, delete unused colours, and verify that all the colour names match exactly across all programs.
+An oversight, such as not specifying whether a colour is CMYK or PMS (or spot colours), might change the overall colours of a piece or even turn a four-colour job into a more expensive five-colour job by mistake.

 The Quote Process – Communication with vendors is key